 What forms of payment do you accept?
-Online, we take Visa, MasterCard, PayPal, and ApplePay.
-You can choose to check out directly with PayPal.
-Finally, you can choose COD, and send us an EMT (Interac E-Transfer), or pay cash if we meet in person.
+Visa, MasterCard, AmEx, PayPal, and ApplePay, or you can choose COD and send us an EMT (Interac E-Transfer).
+We also take cash if we meet in person.

 Where are you located?
-Close to Calgary, Alberta, Canada.
+In the Okanagan area, BC, Canada.

-Can I pick up my order in the Calgary area?
+Can I pick up my order in the Okanagan area?
 Yes.
-Our workshop is near Calgary, so we can arrange to meet; we offer free delivery in Calgary and nearby areas.
+Our warehouse is near Kelowna, so we can arrange to meet; we offer free delivery in the surrounding and nearby areas.

 Can you supply targets in other thicknesses?
 Yes.
 The most common items are sold in 1/4", 3/8", and 1/2" AR500 steel; 3/8" is the most popular.
 Everything we make can be made in any thickness; please email or call if you don't see what you want.

 Can I buy your targets at gun stores?
-Not currently.
 The easiest way to get our products is to place an order via our website, or by calling our toll-free number 1 (888) 666-3334.

 What are the safe shooting distances for steel targets?
 We don't call any kind of shooting 'totally safe', but we recommend more than 10 meters for pistols, and 100 meters for rifles.
 Rifles are also pretty hard on the targets at closer distances; if your bullets are travelling faster than 3000 fps when they hit, you should move the target further out!

-If you do manage to damage them, you should discard any steel target with significant dents or gouges; it's truly dangerous.
+If you do manage to damage them, you should discard any steel target with significant dents or gouges; it's truly dangerous, especially at close (pistol) distances.
 The bullet can hit a defect and u-turn back to the shooter.
 We'll work with customers who damage their targets to see if they got their money's worth or not.